Keerthi Pandiyan: Career

 After graduating, Pandiyan began her career as a dancer in ballet and salsa, then shifted to theatre acting in 2015.
 She was also the head director of operations in A&P Groups, a film distribution company owned by her father and worked for films such as Savaale Samaali (2015) while simultaneously running her own distribution company in Singapore.
 Pandiyan initially did not receive many film offers by directors at the start of her appearance in the industry due to discrimination towards her skin color and her being underweight.
 She even declined others because she felt she did not have meaty roles in them; during auditions, she always introduced herself simply by her first name to avoid the appearance of nepotism as Arun Pandiyan's daughter.

 Pandiyan was approached by director Harish Ram offering her a lead role in the film Thumbaa (2019); she accepted, making her debut film as an actress in Tamil cinema.
 Pandian later acted in Anbirkiniyal (2021), a remake of the Malayalam film Helen (2019), as the main character alongside her father.
 She also acted in the comedy miniseries Postman which was released on ZEE5.
 Pandian also won the Super daughter award by Femina which was awarded to her by her father in 2019 after her debut film appearance in Thumbaa.
 In 2023, she appeared in Kannagi, and the following year in Blue Star, and the much-delayed Konjam Pesinaal Yenna.

 Personal life

 Pandiyan's niece Driya portrayed the younger version of her character in Anbirkiniyal.
 In early 2020 during the first COVID-19 lockdown in India period, Pandian developed an interest in farming and helping crops grow for better produce in the future in her gated property.
 She also knows fire eating.

-On 13 September 2023, Pandiyan married actor Ashok Selvan in Tirunelveli.
+On 13 September 2023,Keerthi Pandiyan married actor Ashok Selvan in Tirunelveli.
 They co-starred in Blue Star.